pcolby/doxly/demo/dokit/docusaurus/classStatusService.md

 description: The  class accesses the  service of Pokit devices.
 tags:
 ---
-The  <docRefTextType>  class accesses the  <docMarkupType>  service of Pokit devices.
+The <a href="classStatusService">StatusService</a> class accesses the TODO service of Pokit devices.